 In the Autumn Term of Year 10, your child (in discussion with subject teachers) will be assigned a minimum target grade that will be assigned to all of their GCSE courses.
 This target should be recorded in the student planner but will be formally reported home to parents in the Autumn Term.
 These target grades are based on your child's prior attainment and should be both challenging and aspirational - a real 'Best Case Scenario' outcome.
 If you require any further information regarding your child's target grades, subject specific enquiries should be directed to the subject teacher.
-If your enquiry is of a more general question regarding target setting, please contact Dr A Howson (or Ms Whyte from September 2022).
+If your enquiry is of a more general question regarding target setting, please contact Ms Whyte.